Here are some questions we’ve been receiving with the corresponding answers.

 The Newton Bay Association:

 This association is a grouping of owners of a parking lot with a wharf in Newton Bay.
 The land in question is accessible by the Chemin du Grand Poisson-Blanc.
 Indeed, several long – standing properties scattered around the bay also have a joint ownership on this parking lot, given that not long ago there was no road access, the owners use a boat to get to their property.
-The role of this association is therefore the management and operation of this parking lot.
+Their role is therefore the management and operation of this parking lot.

 The « Association des Propriétaires de la Baie Newton » or the Newton Bay Owners Association: